alexk99/the_router/conf_options.md

 ### circuit_id suboption format

- TheRouter writes 6 bytes of data into circuit_id option.
+ TheRouter writes 6 bytes of data into the circuit_id option.

  This data include the following properties of the interface a dhcp request was received on: